jscrambler/Integration-Examples/ReactNative/Example-Apps/react-native-grocery-list/README.md

 Build the application:

 ```
-# installDebug requires a attached android device or emulator
+# installDebug requires an attached android device or emulator
 # otherwise you can use assembleDebug

 cd android && ./gradlew installDebug